ethanabrooks/dissertation/bellman-update-networks.typ

 algorithms discussed in previous chapters.
 As the model acts, it populates its own context with new actions and action-logits.
-Since the model has been trained on a variety of policies, it conditions its value estimates on these actions and logits and consequently on the behavior policy.
+Since the model has been trained on a variety of policies, it conditions its value estimates on these actions and logits and by transitivity, on the behavior policy.
 When we choose actions greedily, we improve on this behavior policy, completing the policy iteration cycle.
 Note that in practice, the context of the model will contain a mixture of older, lower-quality actions and newer, higher-quality actions, with newer actions progressively dominating.
 We rely on the context-conditioning capability of the model to approximate a policy mixing the multitude of policies represented in the context.

 === Extension to multi-step Bellman Updates <sec:multi-step>
 Note that the formulation so far discussed can be generalized to multi-step